 Section 3.A.2: Annual Student Performance: The School will annually implement its educational program as specified in the School's Approved Application (Appendix 1), setting forth the School's curriculum, instructional methods, any distinctive instructional techniques to be used, and the identification and acquisition of appropriate technologies needed to improve educational and administrative performance, which include a means for promoting safe, ethical, and appropriate uses of technology which comply with legal and professional standards.
-The School shall ensure that reading is a primary focus of its annual curriculum and the necessary resources are implemented to identify and to provide specialized instruction for students who are reading below grade level.
-The School's curriculum and instructional strategies for reading shall be consistent with Florida Standards [CII] and be grounded in scientifically-based reading research.
-The School further agrees that its programs and operations shall be nonsectarian and shall ensure that its program is innovative and consistent with the state education goals established by Section 1000.03(5), Florida Statutes.
+The School shall ensure that reading is a primary focus of its annual curriculum and the necessary resources are provided to identify and to provide specialized instruction for students who are reading below grade level.
+The School's curriculum and instructional strategies for reading shall be consistent with Florida Standards and be grounded in scientifically-based reading research.
+The School further agrees that its programs and operations shall be nonsectarian.

-Section 3.A.2.a School Improvement Plan (SIP): The School's Governing Board shall approve a School Improvement Plan (SIP), as applicable, in each year of this Charter, as required by Section 1002.33(9)(n), Florida Statute.
-Furthermore, if the School is required to submit a SIP plan to the Sponsor as outlined in Rule 6A-1.099827, Florida Administrative Code, the School shall comply with all state and local requirements pertaining to said Rule.
+Section 3.A.2.a School Improvement Plan (SIP): If the School is required to have a School Improvement Plan (SIP), The School's Governing Board shall approve a School Improvement Plan (SIP), as applicable, in each year of this Charter, as required by Section 1002.33(9)(n), Florida Statute.
+Furthermore, if the School is required to submit a SIP plan to the Sponsor as outlined in State Rule 6A-1.099827, Florida Administrative Code, the School shall comply with all state and local requirements pertaining to said Rule.

-Section 3.A.2.a.1: Minimum Components of SIP: During each year of the Charter, the School agrees to include in the SIP all requirements outlined in the plan based on the school's status under school grades, Title 1 status or and any other state or federal requirement as applicable to charter schools.
-The SIP shall also contain the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the School Accountability Plan submitted to the Sponsor.
-The SIP must require the clear identification of source documentation for data and, where applicable, reliance upon state generated disaggregated data.
-The SIP must require annual adequate progress toward Accountability Plan goals.
+Section 3.A.2.a.1: Minimum Components of SIP: During any year of the Charter, in which the School is required to have a School Improvement Plan (if any), the School agrees to include in the School Improvement Plan all requirements outlined in the plan based on the school's status under school grades, Title 1 status and/or any other state or federal requirement as applicable to charter schools.
+The School Improvement Plan shall also contain the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the School Accountability Plan submitted to the Sponsor.
+The School Improvement Plan must require the clear identification of source documentation for data and, where applicable, reliance upon state generated disaggregated data.
+The School Improvement Plan must require annual adequate progress toward Accountability Plan goals.

-Section 3.A.2.a.2: Deadline for Governing Board Approval: The School's Governing Board shall approve a SIP each year concurrent with the District's SIP approval time- frame.
+Section 3.A.2.a.2: Deadline for Governing Board Approval: If the School is required to have a School Improvement Plan, the School's Governing Board shall approve a School Improvement Plan (SIP) each year one is required concurrent with the District's School Improvement Plan approval time frame.

-Section 3.A.2.a.3: Monitoring the SIP: The School's Governing Board shall be responsible for monitoring the School's SIP.
-Furthermore, if the School is required to submit a SIP plan to the Sponsor as outlined in Rule 6A-1.099827, Florida Administrative Code, the School shall comply with all state and local requirements pertaining to said Rule.
+Section 3.A.2.a.3: Monitoring the SIP: If the School is required to have a School Improvement Plan, the School's Governing Board shall be responsible for monitoring the School's School Improvement Plan.
+Furthermore, if the School is required to submit a SIP plan to the Sponsor as outlined in State Rule 6A-1.099827, Florida Administrative Code, the School shall comply with all state and local requirements pertaining to said Rule.